 This year our last novel of the year in Spanish 1 is Peter va a Colombia.
-It is an awesome novice level reader by fellow Iowan Craig Klein.
+It is an awesome novice-level reader by fellow Iowan Craig Klein.
 You can purchase the book here from his site Spanish Cuentos.
-I wrote about the novel as well as shared resources for the novel here.
-You can see our full curriculum this year in this post, but we have already read the novels Tumba & Brandon Brown Quiere un Perro.
+You can also get the novel Peter va a Colombia using Amazon Prime if you prefer.

 Before starting the novel we spent a full two weeks on cultural units relating to the study of Colombia.
-We completed the Biblioburo – Storytelling Unit from Martina Bex, as well as El Desfile del Yipao – Cultural Activities from Martina Bex.
+We completed the Biblioburo – Storytelling Unit from The Comprehensible Classroom.
+We also did El Desfile del Yipao – Cultural Activities from The Comprehensible Classroom.
 We also did an activity with the song La Bicicleta.
 These helped to get students ready for the novel and more familiar with the country of Colombia.
-You can also get the novel Peter va a Colombia using Amazon Prime.

 Teaching Peter va a Colombia

 As I shared in my last post about reading clubs, we read this book in differentiated groups in my large class.
 Each chapter usually involves introducing a couple of key vocabulary words that are new to students, discussion questions, and some kind of expansion.
 Since we were in differentiated groups not all groups did all activities, or they may have chosen other options to complete instead.
-Some activities were completed as a whole large class, but many with smaller leveled groups.
-Check out the reading club post to find out more.
-Below are some ideas for each chapter beyond vocabulary, reading and discussion.

 Chapter 1 – Peter es un muchacho normal

 - Venn Diagram – Students compare themselves to the main character Peter using a Venn Diagram to organize their thoughts.
-This was a great chance to practice the I, he and we forms of high frequency verbs.
+This was a great chance to practice the I, he, and we forms of high frequency verbs.

-Chapter 2 – La Escuela
+Peter va a Colombia Chapter 2 – La Escuela

 Chapter 3 – Peter llega a Bogota